-Not part of the home buyers’ bill of rights, but still significant, government would ban foreign buyers from purchasing Canadian homes until 2023.
+Not part of the home buyers’ bill of rights, but still significant, government has banned foreign buyers from purchasing Canadian homes until 2025.
 Offshore speculation has been driving prices higher.
 Blocking sales, plus slapping a foreign buyers’ tax on vacant urban land, could temporarily stall the uptick.

 Why You Need a Real Estate Lawyer

 Firm offer real estate deals can put you in a legal bind.
 Your Axess Law real estate lawyer (Ontario) walks you away from offers to purchase that place you at a disadvantage to the seller.